Automattic/jetpack/readme.txt

 Widgets: Fixed excessive logging issue with Twitter Timeline widget.
 Widgets: Removed cutoff date check for Twitter Timeline widget as it is no longer necassary.
+Widgets: Added decimal precision validator to Simple Payments Widget price field on the Customizer for supporting Japanese Yen.
 Sharing: Fixed duplicate rel tags on Sharing links.
 Lazy Images: Deprecated jetpack_lazy_images_skip_image_with_atttributes filter in favor of jetpack_lazy_images_skip_image_with_attributes to address typo.
 Search: Fixed an issue where a CSS and JavaScript file could be enqueued unnecessarily if the Search module was activated and if the site was using the Query Monitor plugin.